-8. Pay the Specialist in Education Research Studies Fee of \$75.00.
+6. Pay the Specialist in Education Research Studies Fee of \$75.00.
 This fee is assessed to each applicant at the rate of \$25.00 per quarter of enrollment for three quarters.
-See fee section, page 30, for information on how the fee is assessed.
+See fee section, page 31, for information on how the fee is assessed.

-9. Apply for graduation requirements not later than 30 days prior to the quarter or session in which the student expects to graduate.
+7. Make formal application for graduation not later than 30 days prior to the quarter in which the candidate expects to graduate.
 A late fee of \$2.00 will be charged for failure to apply on time.